nicolas-jaubert/PacMan-Project-CPP/README.md

 * QMake

 ### How to launch it
-You will have to be in a unix environment
+You will have to be in a unix environment.
 VLC must be installed if you want to hear background music.

 * With the terminal: